Mary A. Bell: Artistic career

 In the mid-1930s, Bell left regular employment to focus on her artwork.
 She created over 150 known works between 1936 and 1939.
 Bell primarily worked in crayon and colored pencil on the type of tissue paper used in dressmaking.
 Her drawings were elegant scenes from the everyday life of the rich white women, as well as Creole or African-American subjects.
-Her subjects were often strong, powerful women, though if the subjects were of mixed race her drawings maintained the social structure of the time, with the white subjects drawn in better clothing or otherwise more prominently.
+Her subjects were often strong, powerful women, though if the subjects were of mixed race, her drawings maintained the social structure of the time, with the white subjects drawn in better clothing or otherwise more prominently.

 Her artwork became known to the general public thanks to patrons such as author Gertrude Stein, writer and photographer Carl Van Vechten, publicist Mark Lutz, critic Henry McBride and artist Florine Stettheimer.
 Van Vechten alone commissioned roughly 100 drawings from Bell.
-Van Vechten included over 100 of her drawings in a donation works by black artists to Yale's Yale's Beinecke Library.
-The first public showing of her work occurred years after her death in the 1980s when two Yale graduate students, Mary Kordak and Theresa Leininger, ran across the drawings during a University-wide survey of American drawings.
+Vechten included over 100 of her drawings in a donation of works by Black artists to Yale's Yale's Beinecke Library.

+The first public showing of Bell's work occurred years after her death, in the 1980s, when two Yale graduate students, Mary Kordak and Theresa Leininger, ran across the illustrations during a University-wide survey of American drawings.